rayct/zet/docs/1016/README.md

 Visit `http://127.0.0.1:5000/` in your browser, and you'll see a form where you can input your long URL.
 After submitting, the app will generate a short URL, store it in the database, and display it as a JSON response.
 When you visit the short URL, you will be redirected to the original long URL.

 This implementation covers the basics of a URL shortener with a SQL database endpoint and API using Flask.

-Keep in mind that in a real-world scenario, you'd need to add more robust error handling, user authentication, and possibly implement additional features for security and analytics.
+**NOTE!...** Keep in mind that in a real-world scenario, you'd need to add more robust error handling, user authentication, and possibly implement additional features for security and analytics.

 ## Implementation 2 - GO

+* Stack
+    * GO
+    * Gorilla Mux Router
+    * SQLite

-Sure!
-Let's convert the simple URL shortener to Go (Golang).
-We'll use the Gorilla Mux router for handling routes and the standard "database/sql" package to work with an SQLite database.
-Make sure you have Go installed and have set up your workspace properly.
+Simple URL shortener in `Go (Golang).` We'll use the `Gorilla Mux router`for handling routes and the standard `"database/sql"` package to work with an `SQLite database.` Make sure you have `Go` installed and have set up your workspace properly.

 ### Create a new directory for your Go project and navigate into it.